 - Even after surgery, sometimes a cleft palate affects adults in the form of a speech problem.
 This can be treated with a speech therapist.

 - Dental problems are common for children and adults who were born with a cleft palate; teeth can be missing or twisted.
-Dentists can normally fix this with braces and sometimes surgery.
+Dentists can normally fix this with braces, surgery, and/or prosthetic teeth of some kind.

 Cleft lip and cleft palate treatment